anhinga/GtkReactive.jl/README.md

 The current version is semi-successful: the slider stops moving after one back-and-forth, the player keeps playing, but is gradually slowing down, so there might be memory management issues or something like this.
-So, not quite done yet."
+So, "not quite done" yet.

 (Remarks: I was doing this on Windows, and Julia Gtk on Windows is suspect: